 Prefix blockquotes with >, but use them sparingly.
 Do not use blockquotes as a substitute for code blocks.

-Use images sparingly in documentation.
-Screenshots may change often, leaving your article out of date.
-They are harder to edit than text descriptions.
-If you use images, make sure your text descriptions are useful for readers that use assistive technology.
+Use images sparingly in the documentation.
+Screenshots may often change, leaving your article out of date.
+In addition, they are more complicated to edit than text descriptions.
+If you use images, make sure your text descriptions are helpful for assistive technology readers.
 Provide alternative descriptive text that describes each image for accessibility.
-Do not depend on images to provide information that isn't explained in the text.
-If possible, do not use screenshots for terminal interactions that can be demonstrated in code blocks.
+Do not depend on pictures to provide information that isn't explained in the text.
+If possible, do not use screenshots for terminal interactions that could be shown as text.

 If your article uses images, upload them to a public location and place the URL in your article for the editors to review.
 Use JPG, PNG, or GIF.
 For security, your images will not be visible in the Markdown preview.
 Our editors will move images to our secure server before publishing your article.

 Thank you for contributing to our community library.
 If you see an error in our documentation, please use the Suggest an update button included in every Vultr Doc.
-If you have a question about the Vultr Docs program, please contact us.
+Also, if you have a question about the Vultr Docs program, please contact us.
 We appreciate your feedback.